Terms and Conditions

 Prospective private (external) candidates who require extra time in their examinations should in the first instance telephone our exams office (020 7221 6665 ext 116) to ascertain the up to date position with regard to available space.
 We commonly receive more applications from private candidates requiring extra time than we can possibly accommodate, even where the candidate is able to provide correct documentation.
 If we still have places for candidates requiring Access Arrangements, you will be asked in due course to provide ALL of the following documents:

-a) The most recent Educational Psychologist's report for the candidate, including results of all tests.
+- The most recent Educational Psychologist’s Report for the candidate, including results of all tests.

-b) The Joint Council for Qualifications (JCQ) Form 8 (all three sections A, B and C) which should have been completed and signed by an appropriately qualified specialist assessor at the candidate’s previous school or college, as part of their application for additional time in examinations on behalf of the candidate.
+- The Joint Council for Qualifications (JCQ) Form 8 (all three sections 1, 2 and 3) which should have been completed and signed by an appropriately qualified specialist assessor at the candidate’s previous school or college, as part of their application for additional time in examinations on behalf of the candidate.
 Unsigned forms will not be accepted; an electronic signature is acceptable.

-c) Examples of recent pieces of written work by the candidate, preferably in one of the examination subjects the candidate is seeking to take at David Game College as a private (external) candidate.
+- Examples of recent pieces of written work by the candidate, preferably in the subject(s) the candidate is seeking to take at David Game College as a private (external) candidate.

 We regret that we are unable to accept any applications from potential private (external) candidates who require a reader or a scribe, as our own internal candidates have “first call” on these services, and we do not have access to an unlimited number of rooms and invigilators during examination periods.

-IMPORTANT: under no circumstances will we accept applications from potential private (external) candidates who bring us out of date and / or incomplete documentation, promising to rectify the situation at a later date.
-Likewise, any requests for access arrangements linked to a medical condition must be backed up by a valid, up to date doctor's certificate or hospital letter which describes the circumstances in as much detail as possible, and makes clear how the examination performance will be affected by the medical condition and / or side effects caused by drugs which have been prescribed.
+IMPORTANT: under no circumstances will we accept applications from potential private (external) candidates who bring us out of date and/or incomplete documentation, promising to rectify the situation at a later date.
+Likewise, any requests for access arrangements linked to a medical condition must be backed up by a valid, up to date consultant doctor’s certificate or hospital letter which describes the circumstances in as much detail as possible, and makes clear how the examination performance will be affected by the medical condition and/or any side effects caused by drugs which have been prescribed.
 A GP letter is not sufficient, and will not be accepted; the evidence must come from a consultant specialist dealing in the particular medical field for which the access arrangement is being sought.

-Finally, it is regretted that we cannot guarantee that we will accept every application from external candidates requiring Access Arrangements.
+It is regretted that we cannot guarantee that we will accept every application from potential private (external) candidates requiring access arrangements.
 Our decision whether to accept a particular application is final and is non-negotiable.